 The Commercial Vehicle Safety Unit (CVSU) of the Maryland Transportation Authority Police (MDTAP) has 62 certified inspectors (as of June, 2020) conducting all the enforcement at the TWIS located on Maryland toll facility highways.
-The TWIS on I-95 at Perryville is the largest in the State with the greatest potential throughput of commercial vehicles.
+The TWIS on 1-95 at Perryville is the largest in the State with the greatest potential throughput of commercial vehicles.
 They also have roving units to provide traffic enforcement and inspections away from the stations.
 The CVSU also provides enforcement at the Maryland Port of Baltimore (POB) and the BWI Thurgood Marshall Airport.
 The Maryland Department of Energy (MDE)'s Hazardous Materials Compliance Section (HMCS) has six certified inspectors (as of June, 2020) and is responsible for the safe transportation of hazardous materials.
 This is accomplished by enforcement of the regulations through inspections and investigations at roadside and interminal.
 Personnel from HMCS have expertise and technical resources regarding hazardous materials that far exceed that of other programs.
 They have one inspector that is trained to perform New Entrant Safety Audits.
 The Public Service Commission (PSC), with five certified inspectors, performed nearly 83% of the approximately 3,196 motor coach and bus inspections conducted in CY2019.
-Most of these inspections date awas obtained from the CVED database for the calendar year 2019).
-Enforcement personnel from local cities or counties make up the balance of our program, performing traffic enforcement and inspections on roads not patrolled by larger agencies.
+Most of these inspections were performed as Level V inspections.
+In CY2019, of the 116,339 inspections completed, 66% were conducted by the CVED, 23% by the CVSU, and 11% by the other participants (inspection data was obtained from the CVED database for the calendar year 2019).
+Enforcement personnel from local cities or counties make up the balance of our program, performing traffic enforcement and inspections on oads not patrolled by larger agencies.
 As of June, 2020 there are 22 local agencies (135 inspectors) that participate in the MCSAP program.
-Although the total number of local agencies conducting inspections dropped from 25 to 22, the total number of inspectors increased slightly to 135 as new inspectors were added.
-We remain active in our efforts to recruit new agencies throughout the state.
-Overall, Maryland has 397 certified inspectors working within state and local enforcement agencies across the state.
+Although the total number of local agencies conducting inspections dropped from 25 to 22, the total number of inspectors working within state and local enforcement agencies across the state.